hantsy/hantsy.github.io/src/content/tutorials/ee8be.md

 description: "Java EE 8 brings a plenty of new features which are valuable to build modern applications."
 ---

-Jakarta EE 8 By Example
+Java EE 8 brings a plenty of new features which are valuable to build modern applications.